 - Only URLs with value [option to specify values]

-- Out of date information – i.e. the sitemap file is static and does not automatically update its self to reflect a website’s content
+- Out of date information: For example, the sitemap file is static and does not automatically update itself to reflect a website’s content

-Ensuring your sitemap file is robust will help new and updated content to be indexed faster, potentially improving your organic rank.
+Ensuring your sitemap file is robust will help new and updated content to be indexed faster, potentially improving your organic ranking.

 - Historic content that can be 301 redirected to your live URLs

 - Optimisation opportunities highlighted as duplicate title tags